 Is It Cheaper to Take a Taxi or Uber in NYC?
 2026 Cost Comparison (With Airport & Helicopter Option)

 If you are deciding between a taxi and Uber in New York City, the cheapest option depends on trip type, time of day, traffic, and location.
 For short Manhattan trips, taxis are often cheaper due to regulated fares.
-For off-peak rides in outer boroughs, Uber may cost less.
+For off-peak rides in the outer boroughs, Uber may cost less.
 For airport transfers, flat fares and surge pricing change the equation significantly.

 Below is a structured comparison to help you decide quickly.